1,000 signatures reached

 We call on our parliamentarians to:

-2. Eliminate the minimum threshold for compulsory employer contributions of $450 per month in earnings, so that even if we only work for a few hours a month for a particular employer we are still paid superannuation.
+2. Pay every worker super on every dollar earned: Eliminate the minimum threshold for compulsory employer contributions of $450 per month in earnings, so that even if we only work for a few hours a month for a particular employer we are still paid superannuation.
+Too many people have been locked out of super for far too long.

 4. Put in place structures that encourage superannuation contribution sharing when only one parent is working.